CarissaThomas/react-101/README.md

 ## Acknowledgments

 A big thank you to Scrimba and the instructors who put together the React course.
 It's been an engaging and enlightening experience!

+## Creating a new React project using NPM

+* create-react-app my-react-project
+* cd my-react-project
+* npm start